Student budgeting planner

 Be savvy with your food shop and cooking

-Food can be one of the biggest expenditures whether you're at uni or not, but there are ways you can try to cut costs.
-For example, towards the end of the day, often supermarkets cut the cost of some items dramatically.
+Food can be one of the biggest expenditures whether you're at uni or not, but there are ways you can cut costs.
+For example, towards the end of the day, supermarkets often cut the cost of some items dramatically.
 This could be because the food has a short best-before or use-by date, but you could always just shove it in the freezer and get it out at a later date.
 Read how one MoneySaver bagged £60 of shopping for £2.55 with yellow-sticker discounts.

 Try to plan ahead what meals you're going to have for the week so you don't buy unnecessary food when you get to the supermarket.
-Buy lunch to prepare at home so you don't end up buying expensive sandwiches when on campus.
+Buy lunch to prepare at home so you don't end up buying sandwiches when on campus.
 Also make sure you've got a loaf of bread in so you're not tempted to buy fast food after a night out – you can just come home and have a snack instead.

 If your housemates are willing, you can always cook meals together, saving money on ingredients and also making meal times more of a social experience.